onfido/castor/CONTRIBUTING.md

     `yarn lint`

-3. Inspect built packages:
+3. Inspect built packages (optional):

     `yarn inspect`

-4. Commit according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+4. Commit according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0).
 We support these tools:

     - Commitizen, which runs automatically on a pre-commit Git hook thanks to Husky.
     - The [VS Code plugin](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits).

 5. When opening a pull request, provide as much details as possible for a reviewer to better understand the change.